Frequently Asked Questions

 Uniforms

-• Do not buy the neckerchief, slide, rank patches or belt loops as they are provided by the Pack.
+- Do not buy the neckerchief, slide, rank patches, or belt loops—these are provided by the Pack.

-Having a uniform by the Blue & Gold banquet in February is ideal.
+Having a uniform by the Scout’s first Blue & Gold banquet in February is ideal.

 If an emblem or badge is noted to be “earned”, it is not needed on the uniform to start with – they are only available in your local council trading post or Scout Shop with the required paperwork.
 All emblems and badges are purchased and presented by the Pack.